aaali-software/task-intelligence-service/README.md

 License

-- MIT (add your LICENSE file to publish under MIT)
+- MIT License
+See LICENSE file for details.